 ARE's risk limits are identified and defined through the risk policies which are established as part of the CISSA process.
 This covers limits and thresholds for investment and credit risk, operational risk, ALM risk and liquidity risk.
-ARE will continue to expand its universe of risk limits as business volumes grow.
+ARE will continue to expand its universe of risk limits as the risk profile of the Company changes.